jameswagner/LeetCode-Writeup/README.md

     }
 ```

+Get news feed involves the most computation.
+With each user's Tweets being sorted in a List by timestamp, getting the most 10 most recent has some similarity with [Merge k Sorted lists](https://leetcode.com/problems/merge-k-sorted-lists/).
+We go with a Priority Queue (Heap) data structure to order the relevant Tweets by timestamp.

+In this implementation, the Tweets are not directly put on the Priority Queue, but rather a two element int array with the first element being the id of the User who posted the Tweet and the second the index of the element.
+This allows comparison of Tweets by timestamp while at the same time allowing quick lookup of the User of the Tweet when it is polled from the Queue, so the next most recent Tweet of the user can be easily found.
+An alternative could have been to include Id of the User in the Tweet data model itself but this would lead to a two-way association / cyclic dependency between Tweet and User which is avoided by not including this reference, given that User already includes a list of Tweets in its data structure.

 ```
     /** Retrieve the 10 most recent tweet ids in the user's news feed.
 Each item in the news feed must be posted by users who the user followed or by the user herself.
 Tweets must be ordered from most recent to least recent. */